harryhe79/hello-world/README.md

 # hello-world
-Learn how to use Git
+Learning how to use Git